-Background: We really enjoy the flavor of chorizo in many dishes, as well as cotija which seems to be Parmesan’s cousin, fresh and salty with nicer texture.
-We recently started using Spanish chorizo sausage and used this on our Napoli style pizza after running out of pepperoni.
-I don’t think I’ll ever go back to pepperoni on my pizza after using these two ingredients and how they changed the flavor profile immensely.
+We really enjoy the flavor of chorizo in many dishes, as well as cotija cheese which is like Parmesan’s cousin, fresh and salty with nice texture.
+Spanish chorizo sausage is also a great alternative on our Napoli style pizza when pepperoni isn’t handy.
+I may not be going back to pepperoni after enjoying this new flavor profile!

 12 oz pizza dough homemade or store bought